hasadna/knesset-data/python/knesset_data/dataservice/README.md

 ## Viewing the source data

 You can view the data online using [xodata](http://pragmatiqa.com/xodata/):

+Currently Knesset broke the metadata reading in xodata, so might need to figure this manually using the documented api

 * in xodata - choose source "metadata url"
 * paste the relevant service /$metadata url:
   * laws: http://online.knesset.gov.il/WsinternetSps/KnessetDataService/LawsData.svc/$metadata